Sutton Veny: First World War

 The 60th (2/2nd London) Division of the Territorial Force, established in August 1914, had its headquarters at Sutton Veny until it was sent to France in June and July 1916; 88 trains conveyed the division to Southampton from camps around Warminster, Heytesbury, and Codford stations.

 A hutted army hospital opened in the parish in 1916, with beds for 11 officers and 1,261 soldiers.
 After the armistice in November 1918, the 1st Australian General Hospital was transferred from France to Sutton Veny.
 Greenhill House was used by the YMCA as a headquarters and recreation centre.
 A 3.5 mi railway line was built by the War Department from Heytesbury to the military camp; it was closed soon after the end of the war.

 An internment camp for German prisoners of war was at Cooper's Bottom, north of Greenhill House, from 1916.
 A record made in February 1918 lists 131 civilian internees at Sutton Veny, engaged in work for the Royal Engineers.

 Second World War

 From 1943, Sutton Veny House was an army headquarters, and units of the United States Army were barracked in the area in preparation for the invasion of Normandy in June 1944.

 A camp with brick huts was built to the west of the village, on both sides of the Longbridge Deverill road, just over the parish boundary.
 A 1958 map shows unlabelled groupings of small buildings.
 On modern maps the north side has reverted to farmland, but on the south most of the internal roads and some of the small buildings remain, and the area is a light industrial estate.

 Today

-Waterloo Lines at Warminster, about 2 mi northwest of Sutton Verney, is an army headquarters and training site.
+Waterloo Lines at Warminster, about 2 mi northwest of Sutton Veny, is an army headquarters and training site.